AlexanderBeli/ECCAmazon/README.md

 ```

 This command will discover and run all tests defined in the tests/ directory.
 The tests use mocking to simulate external API calls and database interactions, ensuring they are fast and isolated.

+## Contributing

+Contributions are welcome!
+Please feel free to open issues or submit pull requests.